 At this point in time, the Netherlands does not have the infrastructure to support an entirely sustainable energy supply.
-The electricity grid, for example, is pushed to its limits and the gas grid needs to be made suitable for large amounts of hydrogen and green gas.
-In addition, the heat-distribution grids we build need to be suitable for multiple heat suppliers.
 How big an alteration are we facing?
 TNO is working with partners on innovative methods to make our energy grids robust for the future.

 Energy grids play a crucial role in the security of supply of the energy system.
 But our grids for the transport of electricity, gas and heat are not yet ready for a fully sustainable energy supply.
 For example, the electricity grid is running up against limits, the gas grid must be made suitable for large quantities of hydrogen and green gas, and the future heat grids must be made suitable for multiple heat suppliers.

 Energy grids are about achieving a good balance between sufficient capacity, flexibility and societal costs.
 In order to be able to create this balance, TNO provides technologies to make grids intelligent as well as expertise in terms of calculation models, future scenarios, and market and business cases.

 These are important for grid operators, the authorities, energy producers and suppliers, and end users so that power grids can be operated more efficiently and so that operators are supported in making the optimum investment decisions.